 - Should my child see a cardiologist specializing in congenital heart defects?

 - Is this condition inherited?
-If I have another child, what are the odds that he or she will also have a PDA?
+If I have another child, how likely is he or she to have a PDA?

 What to expect from your doctor